-In the post-pandemic world, the traditional marketing funnel has, in a sense, collapsed.
-Now the right influencer has the potential to take their followers from awareness to conversion in a few quick moments.
+These days, the traditional marketing funnel has, in a sense, collapsed.
+Now, the right influencer has the potential to take their followers from awareness to conversion in a few quick moments.

 If that wasn’t enough of a mic-drop, the social media landscape is also changing at a rapid pace this past year.
 The Wall Street Journal recently reported that TikTok was the most visited website on the internet in 2021.
 It has also been estimated that nearly 55% of TikTok users are creating original content, with the platform garnering an estimated 22.6 trillion minutes of watched content in 2021!

 The rapid pace of content creation/consumption, paired with the increasingly shortened lifespan of trends has created an exciting influencer marketing opportunity for brands.
 Influencers now have the power to impact any stage of the “funnel”, making your choice of partners extra important.

 If finding relevant, top performing influencers feels like picking a needle out of a haystack, here are my go-to data-driven techniques that I’ve developed while working with top beauty brands.

 Influencers are now flooded with so many offers that it can be challenging to capture their attention.
 Identifying folks who would genuinely benefit from your products is the best way to increase the probability your brand makes it onto their feed.

 At its core, Traackr’s Influencer Discovery and Vetting Tool enables brands to find category-experts based on mutually aligned topics of interest and attributes like brand affinity, past content performance, platform use, and audience demographics.

 To use an example, let's say you're a skincare brand trying to find influencers for a newly formulated moisturizer: